sphinx-doc/sphinx/doc/builders.rst

    This builder produces a directory with pickle files containing mostly HTML fragments and TOC information, for use of a web application (or custom postprocessing tool) that doesn't use the standard HTML templates.
-It also is the format used by the Sphinx Web application.

    See :ref:`serialization-details` for details about the output format.